-The 120 acres is divided into 3 sections so harvesting is a continuous process.
-Every 21 days each bush has only the top 2 leaves and the bud picked so that only the finest & freshest is harvested every time.
-This continues all year round.
-Nucifora provides you with some of the freshest tea people will ever have the opportunity to drink.
+The process of providing high quality fresh tea for your family is a labour intensive business which Nucifara’s has clearly turned into a labor of love.
+The tea estate is about 120 acres in size and is divided into 3 sections.
+Harvesting tea is a continuous process.
+Every 21 days each bush has only the top 2 leaves and the bud picked so that only the finest and freshest is harvested every time. this continues all year round.

 In China, India, Indonesia, Sri Lanka and other tea producing countries, tea is hand-picker.
 Farmers in these countries have lowwages, but in Australia, not only are artificial wages high, but workers who have experience in tea plantations are not recruited.The biggest reason for Nucifora’s success is the originality of Sybbie Nucifora.
 Sybbie designed and invented his mechanical tea picker.

 ≡The Beginning of ‘Nucifora’

 Early in February 1985, the Nucifora family began picking tea seeds at Pat Byrnes OldTea Plantation.
 The crew struggled through green ants and raspberry bushes to pick 4,000kgs.
 These seeds were taken to Cairns to be kept in cold storage until anticipated planting in early April.

 Sybbie and Sam were halfway through the painstaking task of punching the holes in the plastic mulch.
 Each day they would burn the cardboard wrappers from around the rolls of polythene and on this particular Saturday, whilst they were having their lunch break, the shed caught fire and totally destroyed the shed and thousands of dollars’ worth of their plastic mulch.
 They had to grit their teeth and start from scratch again.
 Some 3000 holes were punched into each of 300 rolls of plastic.